njeanne/pymol_contacts_md/README.md

 The example files provided in the `data` directory can be used to test the script.

+**Important**: In the input CSV data file, when in a row representing the contacts between 2 residues, multiple contacts are recorded between the atoms of the 2 residues, the contacts in the column `atoms contacts` must be separated by a "` | `" character with a space on each side.

 ## Basic usage

 The basic usage is: